 To identify stress loss shortfall, ARCL computes the stress loss basis a predefined criterion and ARCL computes stress losses on account of borrower and lender default.
 Stress Loss thus computed is adjusted against initial margin / haircuts already charged.
-The expected stress loss (margin) shortfall is identified for Lender and Borrower default for each member / participant and arranged in descending order.
-The cumulative stress shortfall arrived as above on account of top two (Stress loss shortfall) members / participants is the minimum required corpus of the Core SGF.
+The expected stress loss (margin) shortfall is identified for Lender and Borrower default for each member / participant including stress loss of their associates and arranged in descending order.
+The cumulative stress shortfall arrived as above on account of top two (Stress loss shortfall) members / participants including loss of their associates is the minimum required corpus of the Core SGF.